4G-LTE Network

 4G LTE Network.

-image ©junkmail.co.za
+image ©cablefree

-3G-HSPA+ technology has squeezed a fast capable network from the 3G mobile phone network.
-But there is still a demand for more speed and more capacity within the network.
-To do this a new generation of network was proposed that would have a speed of 100Mbps.
-However 4G was released with a much lower speed capability.
-By it's nature 4G LTE is an evolution of the previous 3G-HSPA+ technology.
-There were a number of potentil technologies capable to delivering 4G but the evolution from previous networks was seen as the best solution.
-The aim of 4G LTE is to achieve higher capacity, reduced latency and more efficient use of the spectrum.
+The latest version of 3G technology (3G-HSPA+) has enabled faster speeds and greater capacity on the mobile phone network.
+However, there was still a demand for greater speed and capacity within the network.
+To address this, a new generation of network was implemented with an advertised speed of 100 Mbps.
+By its nature, 4G LTE is an evolution of the previous 3G HSPA+ technology.
+Although there were a number of potential technologies capable of delivering 4G, the evolution from previous networks was seen as the best solution.
+The aim of 4G LTE is to achieve higher capacity, reduced latency, and more efficient use of the spectrum.

-4G LTE is an IP (data) only network with no provision for a separate phone channel.
-Initially the phone function was covered by the earlier 2G network.
-Thus to make a phone call the original 4G network would drop the 4G connection and then connect to an available 2G network.
-This led to early complaints that 4G phones could not make phone calls; the phone was connected to 4G but could not find a suitable 2G network to make the phone call.
-Subsequently phone calls on the 4G network are made using Vo-LTE technology but still in some areas, where this is not available, a 4G phone will revert to 2g calling.
-You can tell whether the phone is using 4G calling or 2G calling as on 4G calling "HD" appears on the screen indicating the call is of a higher quality - and you can hear the difference as well.
+4G LTE is an IP (data) network only, with no provision for a separate phone channel.
+Initially, the phone function was covered by the earlier 2G network.
+Therefore, to make a phone call, the original 4G network would drop the 4G connection and connect to an available 2G network instead.
+This led to complaints early on that 4G phones could not make phone calls, which was caused by the phone being unable to find a suitable 2G network.
+Even 15 years after the start of the 4G revolution, if a VoLTE connection cannot be found, the phone will resort to 2G calling.
+You can tell whether the phone is using 4G or 2G calling: on 4G calling, the "VoLTE" image appears on the screen and the call quality is better.

 • SAE - System Architecture Evolution